GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Overview {: #overview }

-Chrome features a built-in side panel that allows users to view more information alongside the main content of a webpage.
+Chrome features a built-in side panel that enables users to view more information alongside the main content of a webpage.
 The SidePanel API allows extensions to add their own panels to the Chrome browser.
 Some features include:

-- The side panel is displayed on the right side of the page.
-- It remains open when navigating between tabs (if set to do so).
+- The side panel remains open when navigating between tabs (if set to do so).
-- The side panel can be enabled only on specific websites.
+- It can be available only on specific websites.
 - As an extension page, side panels have access to all Chrome APIs.
+- Users can choose which side to display the panel under Chrome settings.

 ## Manifest {: #manifest }

-In order to use the SidePanel API, you must include the `"sidePanel"` permission in the extension manifest.
-For example:
+To use the SidePanel API, add the `"sidePanel"` permission in the extension [manifest][doc-manifest] file:

 {% Label %}manifest.json:{% endLabel %}